HyperviewHQ/hyperview_docs/documentation/quickstart/index.rst

 ============
 What's next?
 ============
 If you made it this far, congratulations!
-You've successfully set up the application for your team, as well as mastered the basics along the way.
+You've successfully set up the application for your team and mastered the basics.
 Continue to explore Hyperview documentation to keep learning.
 To stay informed about the latest features and changes, visit our :ref:`Release notes page<Release-notes-doc>`.